Yikai-Liao/symusic/docs/concepts/musicxml_io.md

 - one `PartData` per `Track`,
 - measure-level time signatures, keys, and tempo directions,
 - one synthesized staff per track in v1,
-- one exported voice stream per reconstructed voice,
+- one exported voice stream per track in the default v1 mode,
-- auxiliary lookup tables for lyrics, note patches, and decimal tempo strings.
+- note-level dynamics and onset lyrics carried directly in `mx::api::NoteData`, and
+- exact decimal tempo text carried directly in `mx::api::TempoData`.

 Maintainer direction: